When the COVID-19 pandemic began its rapid spread in 2020, nonprofit organizations were forced into a digital transformation.

-People are still largely turning to online solutions for their daily lives – like online grocery shopping, virtual homeschooling and even virtual happy hours - and there is no evidence that this will change any time soon.
+People are still largely turning to online solutions for their daily lives—like online grocery shopping, virtual homeschooling and even virtual happy hours—and it's clear that these changes are here to stay.

 That’s why now is the perfect time to be bold, try new things and optimize your digital program for the future.